Rahul-3-6-9/Sentiment-Analysis/README.md

 ## Overview

 This project performs sentiment analysis on the Amazon Fine Food Reviews dataset using Python.
-It employs three different techniques to analyze the sentiment of the reviews:
+It employs two different techniques to analyze the sentiment of the reviews:

 1. **VADER (Valence Aware Dictionary and Sentiment Reasoner)**: A lexicon-based, bag-of-words approach for sentiment analysis.
 2. **RoBERTa Pretrained Model**: A transformer-based model from HuggingFace for advanced sentiment classification.